 The new season of Sporobole’s workshops is marked by the addition of a few new features that not only broadens our offer, but also adapts to the new realities of our daily lives!

 These additions allow us to complete our program in music, sound creation and video mapping.
-Next, we are adding to our catalog the virtual version of the popular workshop Percevoir en photographie mobile, available as of November 2020.

 We invite you to download and consult our partners’ detailed programs available in PDF format via the links below.